What does a Policy Specialist do?

 Qualifications

-- Excellent analytical, research, and writing skills.
+- Excellent research, analytical, and problem-solving skills.

 Is becoming a Policy Specialist a good career path?